 Waiting too long risks damaging the case by:

-- Failure to Notify: Regardless if you plan to file an official wrongful death claim or not, you are required to notify the party at-fault that you intend to sue.
+- Failure to Notify: Regardless of whether you plan to file an official wrongful death claim or not, you are required to notify the party at fault that you intend to sue.
 Failure to disclose in a reasonable time can force the courts to deny the claim.

 - Lack of Evidence: The longer you wait, the less evidence will be available to prove your case.
 In many cases, your attorney must hire an investigator, and the further they must dig, the more money it costs to bring your case to a conclusion.
 When too much time has passed, there may be missed opportunities to gather evidence, as evidence may decay or disappear over time.

 - Witness Issues: Witness testimony is crucial for most types of claims.
 With the passage of time, witnesses’ memories become unreliable, they may move or become unavailable, or even pass away.
 And tracking down witnesses a few years after the fact becomes difficult to even for trained investigators.